enketo/enketo-legacy/README.md

 Enketo
 ======

-Enketo is a lightweigth web application that is compatible with JavaRosa/OpenRosa XForm-derived format and compliant servers.
+Enketo is a lightweight web application that is compatible with JavaRosa/OpenRosa XForm-derived format and compliant servers.
 It is 'offline-cable' which means it is able to launch offline (after 1 successful online launch) and is able to persistently store survey data inside the browser (to be uploaded once a connection becomes available).
 This capability makes it particularly suitable for situations where Internet Access is unreliable (though sometimes available). _THE CORE FEATURES OF ENKETO ARE NOT YET COMPLETE._ More info: [blog](http://blog.aidwebsolutions.com)

 Browser support
 ---------------